icn-team/internet-drafts/draft-auge-dmm-hicn-mobility-deployment-options.md

 --- abstract

-A novel mobility management approach is described in {{?I-D.auge-dmm-hicn-mobility}}, that leverages routable location-independent identifiers (IDs) and an Information-Centric Networking (ICN) communication model integrated in IPv6, also referred to as Hybrid ICN (hICN) {{?I-D.muscariello-intarea-hicn}}.
+A novel mobility management approach has been proposed, that leverages routable location-independent identifiers (IDs) and an Information-Centric Networking (ICN) communication model integrated in IPv6, also referred to as Hybrid ICN (hICN).
+In virtue of its anchorless property, we denote this approach as hICN-AMM (hICN Anchorless Mobility Management) hereinafter.

-Such approach belongs to the category of pure ID-based mobility management schemes whose objective is (i) to overcome the limitations of traditional locator-based solutions like Mobile IP, (ii) to remove the need for a global mapping system as the one required by locator-identifier separation solutions like LISP
+Such approach belongs to the category of pure ID-based mobility management schemes whose objective is (i) to overcome the limitations of traditional locator-based solutions like Mobile IP, (ii) to remove the need for a global mapping system as the one required by locator-identifier separation solutions like LISP or ILA.
-{{?I-D.ietf-lisp-introduction}} or ILA {{?I-D.herbert-intarea-ila}}.

 ID-based networking as proposed by ICN architectures allows to disentangle forwarding operations from changes of network location, hence removing tunnels and user plane or control plane anchors.
-In virtue of its anchorless property, we denote this approach as hICN-AMM (hICN Anchorless Mobility Management) hereinafter.

 This document discusses hICN-AMM deployment options and related tradeoffs in terms of cost/benefits.
 Particular attention is devoted to the insertion in the